ARTS

 Olympia Jazz Venues

-Historically, the next bright spot after the demise of the Tumwater Conservatory was the Gnu Deli, which peaked around 1979 – 1980.
-Owned by Mike Hall, the booking was done by musicians John Alkins and Jerry Michelson.
-The Gnu Deli promoted modern jazz and hosted notable artists of that genre such as Anthony Braxton, Sam Rivers, Woody Shaw, Mal Waldron, and Leroy Jenkins.
+After the demise of the Tumwater Conservatory, the next bright spot was the Gnu Deli, which peaked around 1979 – 1980.
+The Gnu Deli promoted modern jazz and hosted notable artists of that genre, such as Anthony Braxton, Sam Rivers, Woody Shaw, Mal Waldron, and Leroy Jenkins.

-The Rainbow Restaurant on Fourth Avenue was a jazz stronghold owned by Andrew and Laura May Abraham, themselves musicians.
-Local musicians such as Bert Wilson, Michael Moore, Steve Luceno, and Steve Bentley played there regularly on Wednesday nights and, between about 1975 and 1983, the venue hosted nationally known jazz artists such as Joanne Brackeen, Ralph Towner, and, as mentioned earlier, Don Cherry.
+The Rainbow Restaurant on Fourth Avenue was a jazz stronghold owned by Andrew and Laura May Abraham (Booker), themselves musicians.
+Local musicians played there regularly on Wednesday nights, and between about 1975 and 1983, the venue hosted nationally known jazz artists such as Joanne Brackeen, Ralph Towner, and Don Cherry.

-One of the most cherished jazz venues in the memories of the local musicians was Barb’s Soul Cuisine, owned by Barb O’Neill, who worked for the state Employment Security Department.
+One of the most cherished jazz venues in the memories of the local musicians was Barb’s Soul Cuisine, owned by Barb O’Neill (1936 – 2008), who worked for the state Employment Security Department.
 Barb’s Soul Cuisine was a tiny place across the street from the Rainbow Restaurant.
 Running on a shoestring budget, Barb had music most every night in the 1980s, often paying the performers out of her own pocket.

 The most stable jazz venue in Olympia was the Spar, a venerable downtown diner and tobacconist on Fourth Avenue dating back to the 1930s.
-Owned and operated by Alan McWain, there was jazz in the bar every Saturday night.
-While it has got to be the smokiest place I have ever played, there was no crowd in any city of any size more appreciative and hip than the audience at the Spar.
-Jazz artists visiting from Seattle often noted how responsive the people were compared to the rather spoiled and jaded jazz audience of the larger towns.
+There was jazz in the bar every Saturday night.
+In spite of the smoke, there was no crowd in any city of any size more appreciative or hip than the audience at the Spar.
 I know that many of my mountaintop experiences have been performing there.
-Alan was also a tobacconist (hence all the smoke in his establishment) and, when the state and the nation passed laws prohibiting indoor smoking in public places, he sold the Spar to the restaurant and microbrewery chain McMenamin’s.
-The Spar was remodeled and live music was dropped.
+Alan McWain was also a tobacconist (hence all the smoke in his establishment) and, when the state and the nation passed laws prohibiting indoor smoking in public places, he sold the Spar to the restaurant and microbrewery chain McMenamin’s.
+The Spar was remodeled, and live music was dropped.

 Bands and Artists

-The bloody banner of Olympia jazz is being waved by local artists with an average age span from about 45 to 80 years old, though there are a few younger up-and-comers.
+The bloody banner of Olympia jazz is being waved by local artists with an average age span from about 45 to 80 years old (though there are a few younger up-and-comers).
 They came to Olympia at a point in their lives where they wanted to come off the road, get out of the New York rat race, and continue their craft in a laid-back and comfortable environment.
 They retain the artistic passion and intensity of the experience of their youth, still commanding awe and respect from audiences and other musicians.
-The search is now on for young, talented jazz locals who will carry on in future years.
+Now, the search is on for young, talented jazz locals who will carry on in future years.
 Some may be gestating in Olympia right now.
 Perhaps urban sprawl from Seattle will make its way that far south and increase the number of promising future artists.
-Whatever its future, for now jazz in Olympia is alive and well.
+Whatever its future, for now, jazz in Olympia is alive and well.

 We encourage readers to use the form below to make comments and suggestions.
 Disclaimer